pborreli/french-tech-hall-of-fame/Readme.md

 French tech talents, the trusted list
 =====================================

-This is A list of french tech talents, not perfect (it can not be by nature ça sert vraiment de mettre ça ?), but at least it is made by us: developers, devops, sysadmins, people who understand tech, people who know best the french tech people.
+This is A list of french tech talents, not perfect, but at least it is made by us: developers, devops, sysadmins, people who understand tech, people who know best the french tech people.

 This is an open-source "crowd-written" list.
 It is curated by [#while42](http://while42.org) (The French Tech Engineers Network) members.
 Anyone who understand tech and know french tech people can complete it by sending a pull-request, because everyone should be able to participate (that's why it is written in English).